MatchuPitchu/react-summary/09_React Testing.md

 - test component that contains a HTTP request
   - GET request happens in User component
-  - with configuration in `setupTest.js`, `handlers.js` and `server.js` test runs component and mock service worker is going to intercept to the request and sends back handler response
+  - with configuration in `setupTest.js`, `handlers.js` and `server.js` test runs component and mock service worker intercepts to the request and sends back handler response

 ```JavaScript
 describe('User component', () => {